 Phone Charger: Ok, so you should have one of these already, but if you don’t have a good one that will hold up.
 Invest in this one.
 Yes Disney has charging stations.. but who wants to spend your magical Disney vacation outside of bathrooms waiting for your phone to charge?

 USB Wall Charger: Ah the joys of needing to plug in everything!
 While some of the Disney resorts are undergoing refurbishments to add usb ports into the headboard outlets, its a good idea to grab one of these anyway.
 Mainly because chances are you will have several phones that need plugged in when you return from your day at the parks, and potentially a camera or two.
-If you are a girl or travelling with girls, it will also be no surprise that we need those actual outlets for things like our industrial strength hairdryer, and curling iron, and flat iron, and personal keurig and girlboss laptop… so plug that phone somewhere else.
+If you are a girl or traveling with girls, it will also be no surprise that we need those actual outlets for things like our industrial-strength hairdryer, and curling iron, and flat iron, and personal keurig and girlboss laptop… so plug that phone somewhere else.

 A bigger SD Card : We go straight for the 32 or 64GB SD card for our cameras.
 Why?
 Well because on any given day we’re usually taking about 500-800 pictures and will probably need space for that impromptu video we didn’t know we’d need to take.
 Also, a larger SD card allows us to take some of the pressure off keeping all the pictures and video on our phones… we’ve spent many an early trip to Disney sitting at lunch deleting pictures off the phone simply because we had run out of space.
 Now, we just go prepared.